Police find cremated remains in abandoned funeral home

 The Detroit Free Press reports at least seven sets of cremated remains were found Wednesday in the basement of the former Howell Funeral Home, which has been closed for several years.

-The newspaper says police conducted the search after it forwarded a tip it received from someone who had been in the building and photographed the remains in boxes on a shelf.
+The newspaper says that police conducted the search after it forwarded a tip it received from someone who had been in the building and photographed the remains in boxes on a shelf.

 A spokesman for the state department that regulates funeral homes says the agency will open a consumer complaint to start an investigation.